How to import a CSV file into Swiftflip

 Prepare your CSV file

-• the first column is the front of each card
+- the front of each card

-• the second column is the back of each card
+- the back of each card

 A small example: